-RBI extends deadline to apply for umbrella entity on retail payments
+RBI extends deadline to apply for Umbrella entity on retail payments

 -

-The RBI on Friday extended the deadline to apply for an umbrella entity, which the central bank wants to set up to focus on retail payments system in the country, by over a month to March 31 in view of the pandemic.
+Reserve Bank of India has extended deadline to file application to set up an umbrella entity for retail payments till March 31, 2021.
+Earlier, it had given time till February 26, 2021.

-In August last year, RBI had released a framework for authorisation of an umbrella entity for retail payments in the country and had invited applications from desirous entities by February 26, 2021.
+At least four consortiums, including one led by Tata group and the consortium of Axis Bank, ICICI Bank, Amazon and Visa, are working to plans to form a pan-India entity.
+State Bank of India is also working on plans to be stakeholder in New Umbrella Entity (NUE).
+All of them aims to create a for profit NPCI like body for retail payments.
+At present National Payments Corporation of India (NPCI), a not for profit entity, is sole player managing retail payment systems.
+RBI has thrown open retail payment systems space for more players to support growth of digital payments.

-Requests have been received from various stakeholders including Indian Banks' Association for extending the deadline, keeping in view the COVID-19 related disruptions and inconveniences, RBI said in a release.
+RBI said in a statement that it had received requests from various stakeholders including Indian Banks’ Association for extending the timeline, keeping in view the Covid-19 related disruptions and inconveniences, banking regulator said.

-It has been accordingly decided to extend the timeline for making the application up to March 31, 2021, it said.
+Bankers said institutions need time to prepare before they apply.
+The plan and structure for proposed entity should be robust with capacity to take on NPCI.
+More than competition, it is important to see how system could be made more efficient to tap vast business opportunity.
+Those with collaboration with IT firms would stand to have advantage.

-The entity is to be set up as a company as a for-profit under the Companies Act, 2013 and will get authorisation under the Payment and Settlement Systems Act, 2007 (PSS Act).
+So Hum Bharat Digital, founded by Naveen Surya, Chairman Emeritus of Payments Council of India (PCI), and Vishwas Patel, Chairman of PCI, backed by Infibeam Avenues are looking to apply for RBI's NUE license.
+YES Bank was also in talks to pick up a stake in So Hum Bharat.
+State Bank of India and Bank of Baroda are also in fray to form company for retail payments.

 Dear Reader,